-- State government agencies
+- · State government agencies

 - Landowners

 - Businesses

-- Local community groups/ sporting groups
+- Local community groups/ sporting groups, including Fishability WA

 - Senior citizens groups

 - · City of Albany Councillors and staff

 - The broader community

 The key outcomes of the engagement for each zone follows.

 The feedback broadly supported the draft FMP concepts.
 Suggested improvements focussed on parking for people with disabilities and the quality of the toilets.